Hardest Wood in the World: Top 10 Woods Ranked by Janka Hardness

 8. Camelthorn – 3,680 lbf

-This Southern African hardwood offers high density, weather resistance, and strong dimensional stability when dried slowly.
-Within the hardest wood in the world list, Camelthorn makes tough fence posts, mallets, and finely detailed turnings.
+This Southern African hardwood is known for its very high density, excellent weather resistance, and strong dimensional stability when dried slowly and correctly.

 9. African Blackwood – 3,670 lbf